corponector/corponector.github.io/index.md

 Student Profile Page:
 <img src="images/student-page-milestone2.png"/>
 Profile for the current student user, displaying their skills and recommended companies.
 Also a link to the edit student page.
+It reads from our database.

 Edit Student Profile Page:
 <img src="images/edit-student.png"/>